top of page

 Judas

-Thirty pieces of silver were the usual amount paid for the purchase of a slave.
+Thirty silver pieces were the usual amount paid for the purchase of a slave.

 Jesus was only worth the cost of a slave.